rayrfan/Fanray/README.md

 ## Contributing

-For those interested in contributing then please read [the guidelines](CONTRIBUTING.md).
+Any participation from the community is welcoming, please read the [contributing guidelines](CONTRIBUTING.md).

 ## Roadmap
 * **v1.0** _mvp_ (Nov 2017)